January 10, 2026 · 10 min read

 Player Metrics

 These terms help you understand player quality and value.
-Programs use these metrics to evaluate performance and sometimes to tier commission rates.
+Programs use them to evaluate your performance and set commission tiers.

 FTD (First Time Depositor)